 Together, Sue and Steph built Art Buddies into a powerful and successful creative mentor program.

 In 2011, Art Buddies hired Scott Mikesh, a creative business owner, former mentor and member of our Advisory Board, to help expand the Minneapolis-based program.
 With Scott's help, Art Buddies doubled the number of children we served.

 In 2013, Sue stepped down, and after a nation-wide search, the Board of Directors selected Mikesh as her successor.

 In 2015, thanks to the support of many wonderful volunteers, sponsors and community partners, Art Buddies expanded again to its first school in St. Paul.

 In 2016, Art Buddies piloted its first licensed satellite program through a partnership with AIGA Dallas/Forth Worth.

-With continued support, Art Buddies will keep empowering kids through the art of creative mentoring!
+With your continued support, Art Buddies will continue to empower hundreds of kids each year through the power of creative mentoring!